WinterSnowfall/dxvk-build-tools/README.md

 ﻿# dxvk-build-tools

-A collection of scripts and tools for constructing a docker image to build dxvk, dxvk-ags, dxvk-nvapi, dxvk-tests, vkd3d-proton and nvidia-libs.
+A collection of scripts and tools for constructing a docker image to build dxvk, dxvk-sarek, dxvk-ags, dxvk-nvapi, dxvk-tests, vkd3d-proton and nvidia-libs.
 Are you on Debian & derivatives or some other obscure distro and are tired of shuffling MinGW versions?
-Forget about your worries and build dxvk, dxvk-ags, dxvk-nvapi, dxvk-tests, vkd3d-proton and nvidia-libs using an Arch based docker container (much like the dxvk GitHub CI is doing).
+Forget about your worries and build dxvk, dxvk-sarek, dxvk-ags, dxvk-nvapi, dxvk-tests, vkd3d-proton and nvidia-libs using an Arch based docker container (much like the dxvk GitHub CI is doing).

 ## What do I need?